 Alcohol has no antidote, and stomach pumps are not a recommended form of treatment.
 If a head injury or other complication is suspected, doctors may perform further tests.

 An alcohol overdose can be wake-up call for individuals with a history of binge drinking.
 Before discharge from treatment, many health providers try to educate patients about ways to avoid alcohol poisoning.

-If patients report a history of chronic alcohol use or if they experience withdrawal as they sober up, they may be addicted to alcohol.
-Recovering from alcohol poisoning can be an opportune time for individuals to find a rehab center to safely detox from alcohol.
+If patients report a history of chronic alcohol use or if they experience alcohol withdrawal symptoms as they sober up, they may be addicted to alcohol.
+Recovering from alcohol poisoning can be an opportune time for individuals to find an alcohol rehab center to safely detox from alcohol.

 Other Addiction Topics